Birkenhead: Media

 Birkenhead is served by the Liverpool Echo local daily newspaper.
 The local weekly newspaper is the Wirral Globe and the online-only news website is Birkenhead News.

-The local radio station Heart Wirral is based in offices at the Pacific Road Arts Centre.
-In addition, there are five other local radio stations that transmit to Birkenhead: BBC Radio Merseyside, Radio City 96.7, Greatest Hits Liverpool, Capital Liverpool and CityTalk.
+There are four local radio stations that transmit to Birkenhead: BBC Radio Merseyside, Hits Radio Liverpool, Greatest Hits Liverpool and Capital Liverpool.

-Birkenhead is situated within the television regions of BBC North West and ITV's Granada Television.
-The local television station Bay TV Liverpool also broadcasts to the area.
+Birkenhead is within the television regions of BBC North West and ITV's Granada Television, although Welsh regional TV transmitted from the Moel y Parc transmitter in Flintshire can also be received.
+The local television station Liverpool TV also broadcasts to the area.

 Leisure

-As well as Birkenhead Park, other recreational open spaces in Birkenhead include Dock Branch Park, Mersey Park and Victoria Park.
+As well as Birkenhead Park, other recreational open spaces in Birkenhead include Mersey Park and Victoria Park.
 Arrowe Park is a large area of parkland at the western edge of the town.
 In 1929, the 3rd World Scout Jamboree was held there.

 The first two Boy Scout groups in the world are thought to have been founded as the 1st and 2nd Birkenhead groups at YMCA on the same night in 1908.
-The 2nd Birkenhead Scout Group is still operating and therefore is the longest running scout group in the world.